 An allergic reaction to food occurs when the immune system overreacts to a food or specific substance within a food, identifying it as a dangerous substance, and causing the body to trigger a protective response.
 Food allergy symptoms can range from mild to severe and not all reactions will be the same.
 For instance, a food that may have triggered mild symptoms in the past may cause worse symptoms if consumed at another time.
-The most severe allergic reaction that can happen with a food allergy is anaphylaxis.
-Anaphylaxis is a whole body allergic reaction that can be life threatening as it can impair breathing, and affect heart rate.
-Anaphylaxis can occur within minutes of exposure to a trigger and must be treated quickly with an epinephrine injection as it can be fatal.
 The eight most common foods associated with allergies are listed below.

-- Peanuts – Peanut allergies are one of the most common allergies found in children in the United States and are one of the food allergens that are most commonly associated with anaphylaxis.
+- Peanuts – Peanut allergies are one of the most common allergies found in children in the United States.

 - Eggs – Egg allergies are especially common in childhood.
 The development of symptoms after eating eggs may indicate an allergy.